I3ekka/frontend-nanodegree-arcade-game/README.md

 ## Basic Game Functionality & General Usage Notes:

 - Use arrow keeys or to control player.
-- Avoid the Enemies and the water as colliding with these the Player will be reset to initial position
+- Avoid the Enemies and the water as colliding with these will result in time loss due to be moved back to initial position

 ## Game Rules: